MountainofPenguin/Altstore-Repository/README.md

 ## How Automatic Builds Work

-This repo builds and publishes a new YouMod IPA automatically — no manual intervention needed.
+This repo builds and publishes a new YouMod IPA automatically.

 ```
 YouMod update detected